makrai/notes/yogatama15-embed-hier-sparse-jmlr.md

 * For Ω(A), we design a forest-structured regularizer that
   * encourages the model to use some dimensions in the code space before using other dimensions
-  * trees describe the order in which variables “enter the model” (i.e., take nonzero values).
+  * trees describe the order in which variables “enter the model” (ie, take nonzero values).
 In general, a node may take a nonzero value only if its ancestors also do
     `\Omega (a_v) = \sum_node |a_{v,i} a_{v, descendants(i)}|_2`
-    * Jenatton et al.  (2011) proposed a related penalty with only one tree for learning image and document representations
+    * Jenatton+  (2011) proposed a related penalty with only one tree for learning image and document representations
-* [thus] we encode [a] constraint that the dimensions of a v that correspond to top level nodes should focus on “general” contexts that are present in most words
+* thus we encode a constraint that the dimensions of a v that correspond to top level nodes should focus on “general” contexts that are present in most words
   * this corresponds to contexts with extreme PMI values for many words, since they are the ones that incur the largest losses
-* Our hierarchical sparse coding approach is still several steps away from inducing [a lexicon like WordNet]
+* Our hierarchical sparse coding approach is still several steps away from inducing a lexicon like WordNet

 ## 2.3.
 Learning